Making One Income Stretch: A Single-Parent Money Guide

 Frequently asked questions

 Start with three pots: fixed bills, child basics and everything else.
-Pay or separate the fixed bills first, estimate the real child basics, then make decisions with what is left.
-A simple budget you can keep using is better than a detailed one that collapses by Thursday.
+Pay or separate the fixed bills first, estimate the real child basics, then make decisions with what’s left.
+A simple budget you can keep using beats a detailed one that collapses by Thursday.

 It depends where you live, but help can include food assistance, childcare help, health insurance, housing support, utility help, school meals and child support or maintenance.
-Use official government benefit tools first so you are checking real eligibility, not guesswork.
+Use official government benefit tools first so you’re checking real eligibility, not guesswork.

 If money is tight, start tiny: $5 or $10 when you can.
 The first goal is a small buffer for school shoes, medicine, car trouble or surprise school costs.
 Even $50 can stop one bad week turning into borrowed money.

-That can happen, and it is not a character flaw.
+That can happen, and it isn’t a character flaw.
 Check official support, child support or maintenance, and regulated nonprofit debt advice early.
 Be careful with companies that promise fast fixes or ask for money before properly reviewing your situation.

 WHILE YOU’RE HERE…